-- Objects having same feature vectors can belong to different classes. - For a specified classification problem our task is to derive a classifier that makes as few errors (misclassifications) as possible. - Classification error by the classifier α is denoted by E(α).
+- Objects having same feature vectors can belong to different classes. - For a specified classification problem our task to derive classifier that makes as few errors (misclassifications) as possible. - Classification error by the classifier α is denoted by E(α).

 Classification Error